fedecaccia/master/README.md

 # Master's thesis
 This is the thesis in spanish.
 You can download the pdf.
-To compile it under linux operating system do:
+To compile it under linux operating system type:
 ```bash
 pdflatex template.tex
 pdflatex template.tex